moode-player/docs/music_metadata.md

 (C) Tim Curtis 2024

-The source for this section is from the [MPD Documentation](https://mpd.readthedocs.io/en/latest/protocol.html#tags) in the development branch.
+The source for this section is from the [MPD Documentation.](https://mpd.readthedocs.io/en/latest/protocol.html#tags)

 ### Tags supported by MPD:

-Tags marked in Bold are the subset used by moOde.
+Tags marked in __Bold__ are the subset used by moOde.

 __artist:__ the artist name.
 Its meaning is not well-defined; see “composer” and “performer” for more specific tags.
 `artistsort:` same as artist, but for sorting.
 This usually omits prefixes such as “The”.